 Human Scale: A strategy where developments, buildings and neighbourhoods are designed at an appropriate scale for human interaction.
-This can help enhance comfort levels and create livable and healthy spaces.18 Mixed use developments and walkable neighbourhoods support the creation of human scale places.
+This can help enhance comfort levels and create livable and healthy spaces.
+Mixed use

 Intelligent Communities: Communities where digital information technology has been applied through the built environment to improve the overall quality of life for people at home, work and play.